 Is Venice safe at night?

 Venice at night is as safe as any touristy city at night can be.
-Although no, probably safer than the huge cities.
+If you exercise the normal safety measures, it’s quite safe, even as a solo female traveller.

 Make a reservation in a restaurant